biona001/Knockoffs.jl/docs/src/man/modelX/modelX.md

 **Conclusion:**

 + LASSO + knockoffs controls the false discovery rate at below the target (dashed line).
-Thus, one trade power for FDR control.
 + The power of standard LASSO is better, but it comes with high empirical FDR that one cannot control via cross validation.
 + If one does not have the true mean and covariance of the $p$ dimensional covariates, Knockoffs.jl will estimate them with sample mean and a shrunken (default = ledoit wolf) estimator.
 + Multiple simultaneous knockoffs increases power at the expensive of larger regression problem.